 👉 FuKi Gymwear supports brands with:

-- Premium seamless & performance fabrics
+- premium seamless and performance fabrics

-- Fabric sourcing + development
+- fabric sourcing and development

-- Squat-proof, stretch, and durability testing
+- squat-proof, stretch, and durability testing

-- Low MOQ for new collections
+- low MOQ for new collections

-- Fast sampling & lean production cycles
+- fast sampling and lean production cycles

 💬 Production is where brand success begins — and we help you build it the right way.